alfunx/.dotfiles/README.md

 dotfiles push
 ```

-To remove a file from the repository while keeping it locally you may use:
+To remove a file from the repository while keeping it locally you can use:

 ```bash
 dotfiles rm --cached ~/.some_file
 ```

-## Restore configurations
+## Restore Configurations

 First clone dependent repositories, in this case for example `oh-my-zsh`.
 Clone
 your dotfiles repository as bare repository.
 Setup temporary alias and then